 This letter was included in the Lighthouse Board’s annual report for both 1905 and 1906, but it is not believed that a dwelling was ever built for the keeper of Sunken Rock Lighthouse.

-After just three years in the Lighthouse Service, Horace E. Walts was transferred from Oswego in 1912 to become the keeper of Sunken Rock Lighthouse.
-Walts was the final keeper of the lighthouse before its automation and was also responsible for the operation of the Sisters Island Lighthouse.
+After just three years in the Lighthouse Service, Horace E. Walts was transferred in 1912 from an assistant at Oswego to head keeper of Sunken Rock Lighthouse.
 Keeper Walts’ son Max recalls rowing to the lighthouse with his father to maintain the light.
-Each morning after extinguishing the light, Walts would cover the Fresnel lens with a white linen shroud to protect the valuable collection of prisms set in brass.
+Every morning after extinguishing the light, Walts would cover the Fresnel lens with a white linen shroud to protect the valuable collection of prisms set in brass.

 Each lighthouse was inspected every quarter, and if it were found in excellent order, the keeper was given a letter of commendation.
 To promote efficiency and friendly competition among the lighthouse keepers, the Lighthouse Service established a system of efficiency stars.
 Instructions to Light Keepers, a booklet given to each keeper, described this program.
 “Light keepers who have been commended for efficiency at each quarterly inspection for a fiscal year shall be entitled to wear the inspector’s efficiency star for the succeeding fiscal year.
 Light keepers who have been authorized to wear the inspector’s efficiency star for three successive years shall be entitled to wear in lieu thereof and for the following fiscal year the Commissioner’s efficiency star.”

-The Sunken Rock Lighthouse is now owned by The Saint Lawrence Seaway Development Corporation, an agency of the Department of Transportation, and was solarized in 1988.
+Sunken Rock Lighthouse is now owned by The Saint Lawrence Seaway Development Corporation and was solarized in 1988.

 Safely aground, the crew stood helplessly by as the Roy A. Jodrey slowly filled with water and at 3:02 a.m. lost its toehold on the rocky shore and sank to the river bottom.
 The ship, with its bow at a depth of 140 feet, is now a popular, though very technical, dive site.